ericametta/Email-Sender/README.md

 # Email-Sender
-A python program to send emails.
+A python script to send emails.